TenSketch/tbchealthcare-website/content/brands/hemodialysis/blood-tubing.md

 - **Hemodialysis Treatment:** Essential for connecting the patient’s vascular access to the hemodialysis machine during treatment.
 - **Critical Care Dialysis:** Suitable for use in intensive care units where dialysis is required for critically ill patients.
-- **Compatible with Various Machines:** Designed to work seamlessly with Fresenius machines and other compatible dialysis systems.
+- **Compatible with Various Machines:** Designed to work seamlessly with  machines and other compatible dialysis systems.

 <!-- ### Who Needs This Product?